craftercms/docs/source/system-administrators/activities/clustering/cluster-troubleshooting.rst

    <add sample log of failed DB sync>

-An email will also be sent to configured recipients to inform them of the failure.
+An email will also be sent to the configured list of recipients to inform them of the failure.

 This section discusses how to fix the sync failure in your cluster.